Breast Reconstruction Surgery

 Your breasts will be wrapped in a surgical bra that you will be required to wear for several weeks.
 We recommend wearing gowns or pajamas that button or zip in the front.
 This will prevent you from needing to lift your arms over your head.
 Traditionally, you should refrain from raising your arms for at least one week.

 We suggest that all patients rest and sleep in a propped-up position.
 Recliner chairs and beds are ideal for this.
-You will not want to lay flat or on your side until you are cleared by our doctors.
+You will not want to lay flat or on your side until you are cleared by Dr. Cohn.

-Dr. Cohn or Dr. Anderson will provide you with post-operative instructions that will detail when you can resume all activities.
+Dr. Cohn will provide you with post-operative instructions that will detail when you can resume all activities.
 Most patients take at least four to six weeks off work and their normal, strenuous activities.

 Most breast reconstruction patients require drains for about two weeks to prevent fluid accumulation; however, the longevity will depend on daily fluid output.
 You are required to keep a log of your drain output and bring this log with you to all appointments.